Erica oblongiflora

 The species distribution is along the south coast of the Western Cape from Bredasdorp to Infanta across the Agulhas Plain.

 The habitat is fynbos and dune strandveld on limestone slopes and flats in the winter rainfall region.
-The species is considered to be endangered in its habitat early in the twenty first century, due to range restriction compounded by farming activities, alien vegetation invasion and coastal development (Mustart, et al, 1997; Bond and Goldblatt, 1984; iNaturalist; http://redlist.sanbi.org).
+The habitat population is deemed endangered early in the twenty first century, due to its restricted range, compounded by farming activities, alien vegetation invasion and coastal development (Mustart, et al, 1997; Bond and Goldblatt, 1984; iNaturalist; http://redlist.sanbi.org).